 Memorable Manitobans: Percy Criddle (1844-1918)

-Born at London, England on 21 November 1844, the son of a woman who was a well-known painter, he was educated at the University of Heidelberg and trained in music.
-Inept in business, he immigrated to Manitoba with his families (an English wife and a German mistress, plus two sets of children) in 1882, homesteading at Aweme.
-Criddle spent the remainder of his life farming in Manitoba, although a large number of children (including sons Norman Criddle and Stuart Criddle) gradually enabled him to devote most of his time to more gentlemanly pursuits, such as organ playing, composing, and amateur science.
+Born at London, England on 21 November 1844, the son of a woman who was a well-known painter, he spent two years in Heidelberg and trained in music.
+Inept in business, he immigrated to Manitoba with his families (an English woman and a German woman, plus two sets of children) in 1882, homesteading at Aweme.
+Criddle spent the remainder of his life living in Manitoba although a large number of children (including sons Norman Criddle and Stuart Criddle) enabled him to devote most of his time to gentlemanly pursuits such as organ playing, composing, and amateur science.
 For 35 years he was a self-conscious diarist, and his diary, a copy of which is in the Archives of Manitoba, is one of the most revealing documents of the pioneering period in Manitoba.
-He died at Aweme on 17 April 1918 and was buried in the Criddle Family Cemetery at Aweme.
+He died at Aweme on 17 April 1918 and was buried in the Criddle-Vane Family Cemetery.
+A thorough biography is given in the 2013 book For Elise: Unveiling the Forgotten Woman on the Criddle Homestead.

 1901 Canada census, Automated Genealogy.